rafaelodon/pacagain/README.md

 A Pacman variation written in pure HTML5 Canvas/Javascript (ES5) for learning purposes.

+No sprite images are loaded, all the visual elements are drawn using the JavaScript graphic API.

+No external lib is included.
+All the motion tween and animations were calculated and programmed from scratch.

-Be careful, may contain not-so-good under-construction code. :'(
+Be careful, may contain non-optimized and under-construction code. :'(

 Adittional credits:
 * Soundtrack: CH Loops by Clinthammer (https://freesound.org/people/Clinthammer/packs/11343/)